Skip to main content

 There are only two situations in which persons who fall under the mandated reporter law are excluded from the requirement to report suspected child abuse:

-- Confidential communications made to an attorney within the scope of confidentiality as per 42 Pa.
+2. Confidential communications made to an attorney within the scope of confidentiality as per 42 Pa.
 C.S. §§ 5916 and 5928.
-This is related to situations in criminal or civil proceedings that neither the attorney nor client are required or permitted to disclose the communications unless the client waives the privilege.
+This is related to situations in criminal or civil proceedings in which neither the attorney nor client are required or permitted to disclose the communications unless the client waives the privilege.

 (CWIG, 2019)